 In October 2017, Atlantic Gold announced the start of production and the first gold pour from the Moose River Consolidated (MRC) open-pit project, located in the same geological neighborhood as Osprey Gold’s Goldenville and Caribou projects.
 Gold was first discovered on the property in the 1860s, and MRC shares similar geology to Goldenville, with both properties being characterized by structurally controlled, slate belt-hosted gold.

 Resource Capital Gold’s (TSXV:RCG) Dufferin mine is one of two gold mines currently operational in Nova Scotia.
-Initial gold production from test milling was achieved in March 2017, and the mine is expected to reach full capacity during 2018.
+Initial gold production from test milling was achieved in March 2017, and the company has continued with bulk sampling work.
+The mine is expected to reach full capacity during 2018.
 Dufferin is a past-producing property with more than 14 east-west trending quartz vein gold-bearing structures open at depth and extending along trend for over 3.2 kilometers.
 Resource Capital is also advancing the Tangier and Forest Hill gold projects toward the preliminary economic assessment stage, and is located closest to Osprey Gold’s Miller Lake project.

 Nova Scotia may not get as much press as other Canadian provinces when it comes to resource extraction, but it’s hard to overlook the opportunities to be had in its underexplored historic gold-mining camps.
 With well-established infrastructure, mining-friendly government policies and a resurgence in mining activity in Atlantic Canada, there are sure to be more successes on par with the Dufferin, MRC and Goldboro projects.

 This article was first published by the Investing News Network in 2017.